 For this purpose, the length-age matrices characterizing the stock status in the years before and after the missing data year were obtained.
 The length-age distribution from the year before the missing year was projected forward on the basis of mean growth increment at age and estimated total mortality.
-Similarly the distribution from the following year was projected backwards.
+Similarly the distribution from the year after was projected backwards.
 The length composition in the missing year was then calculated from these two estimates.

 The total loss (Z) used in the calculation described above was determined by minimization of values of deviation square sum between survey age group abundance values in previous and following years by the data from surveys and calculated data.
-This calculation incorporated an age effect ( $S_a$ ) factor.
+At that, the factor of age effect (S_a) was taken into account.
 The mean growth increment at age was also estimated from the survey data.
 The method of calculation is explained further in WD8 to WGNSD 2004 and a spreadsheet showing the calculations is in the stock file.